unh-comp-master-project/unh-comp-master-project.github.io/weekly-schedule.md

 Feb 7 - Feb 11
 * Continue drafting your project **outline**
     * Read first feedback to outline draft and revise
-* Meet/communicate with your faculty advisor
+* Meet/communicate with your project/thesis advisor
     * Get feedback on project **outline** draft
 * Review feedback and revise **outline** draft
     * Read second feedback to outline draft and revise
 * Document projet work using
     * GitHub Kanban board and cards
     * GitHub Wiki
-    * Other materials (e.g., OneDrive shared with your faculty advisor and course instructor)
+    * Other materials (e.g., OneDrive shared with your project/thesis advisor and course instructor)

 <!-- * Reflect on your *best possible self* and prepare **Reflection 1**